 Breathlessness is the feeling of being out of breath as your lungs work harder to draw in more oxygen.
-Persistent breathlessness is when this continues long-term, despite treatment of the underlying condition.
-It is a frightening symptom that leads to distress for patients, families and carers and affects over two million people in the United Kingdom and 75 million people across the world as a major cause of suffering.
+The symptom often persists despite treatment of the underlying condition.
+Breathlessness is frightening and distressing for patients, families and carers.
+It affects over two million people in the United Kingdom and 75 million people across the world as a major cause of suffering.

-The Cicely Saunders Institute of Palliative Care, Policy & Rehabilitation at King’s runs a programme of research which aims to tackle breathlessness across a range of advanced diseases.
-The findings from this work has led to a transformation of how breathlessness is recognised and treated in both the UK and abroad.
+The Cicely Saunders Institute of Palliative Care, Policy & Rehabilitation at King’s runs a longstanding programme of research that tackles breathlessness across advanced diseases, including respiratory diseases, cancers and other serious conditions.
+This work has led to a transformation of how breathlessness is recognised, treated and managed in both the UK and abroad.

 Research in the Cicely Saunders Institute raised the visibility of breathlessness as a distressing and isolating symptom.
-Before 2010, most of the evidence and experience in management of and services for breathlessness came from patients with advanced cancer.
-There was limited understanding of breathlessness at the end of life for people with other chronic conditions such as Chronic Obstructive Pulmonary Disease (COPD) and heart diseases.
-Researchers at the Cicely Saunders Institute revealed that breathlessness was common across many diseases, with high symptom burden, as people with chronic conditions experience symptoms for long periods.
+Before 2010, most understanding and experience in the management of and services for breathlessness came from patients with advanced cancer.
+There was limited attention to breathlessness at the end of life for people with other conditions such as Chronic Obstructive Pulmonary Disease (COPD) and heart diseases.
+Researchers at the Cicely Saunders Institute revealed that breathlessness was very common across many diseases, with high and longstanding burden, as people with chronic conditions experience symptoms over long periods.

 Effective, drug-free support for patients and families

 Researchers at the Institute brought together all the evidence about the most effective treatments known about breathlessness.
-They discovered that non-pharmacological interventions such as walking aids could be effective in improving mobility, self-care and reducing breathlessness in advanced diseases.
+They discovered that non-drug interventions, such as hand-held fans and walking aids, could be effective in improving mobility, self-care and reducing breathlessness for people with advanced diseases.
 These findings led to the development of a short-term holistic breathlessness support service in London - which looks at a person’s whole experience rather than just the physical aspects - to help patients manage their breathlessness at home.

-The service provides outpatient clinic visits to the Cicely Saunders Institute and a home assessment over a six-week period.
+The service provides outpatient clinic visits to the Cicely Saunders Institute and a home assessment ovriod.
 Patients are seen by respiratory and palliative care physicians and their carer has access to a social worker.
 There are follow up visits to a patient’s home by an occupational therapist and a physiotherapist.

 Analysis of the support service found that patients were less distressed and depressed due to breathlessness.
 In interviews, people said they felt more in control and more confident in managing their breathlessness, were less isolated, and able to get back to their daily activities.
-Both patients and their carers, including family, said they appreciated the tailored education that helped them understand their breathlessness better.
+Patients and their carers, including family, said they appreciated the tailored education that helped them understand their breathlessness better.
 They particularly valued the simple management tips and the expert staff who took a dignified approach to their care.
 This led the way for others, who developed services with similar effects.

 Inspiring health services beyond the UK

 The support service has improved the quality of care, dignity and lives of patients, their families and those that support them.
 It has fostered national and international collaborations, building on to improve the lives of those living with breathlessness, as well as influencing care quality standards and commissioning guidance.
-Its success has led to this approach being adopted and influencing the development of a variety of similar services elsewhere in the UK and in other countries.
+Its success has led to this approach being adopted and influencing the development of a variety of similar services elsewhere in the UK and other countries.
 Examples include the Early Integrated Palliative Home Care (PHC) for end-stage Chronic Obstructive Pulmonary Disease (COPD) patients in Belgium, The Munich Breathlessness Service (MBS) in Germany and the Breathlessness Management Service at St Christopher’s Hospice in London.

 The work continues

 For researchers at the Cicely Saunders Institute, work continues to significantly improve the treatment of severe breathlessness.
 This includes teaching and disseminating learning and partnering with societies (such as the British Thoracic Society, European School of Oncology, American Thoracic Society, European Respiratory Society and European Lung Foundation).
-In addition, they have BETTER-B, a new large-scale project - BETTER-B - which aims to establish whether Mirtazapine, currently used as an antidepressant, is an effective treatment to reduce severe breathlessness even when people are not depressed.
+In addition, they have BETTER-B, a new large-scale project which aims to find out whether Mirtazapine, currently used as an antidepressant, is an effective treatment to reduce severe breathlessness even when people are not depressed.
 This research has already recruited over 100 patients and over 40 lay carers or family members across five European countries.
 The project has also engaged with patient-led groups and with clinicians across Europe, to drive forward further improvements on how breathlessness is managed by respiratory and palliative care specialists.